-There is a required digital textbook, ZyBooks, for this course.
-A portion of your overall grade will come from the completion of the readings and activities in the ZyBook.
-If you have taken CS 1027A/B before and subscribed to the ZyBook then, you can contact support@zybooks.com to ask them for the new book for free since you have previously paid for the book (mention the new course code shown below in blue highlighting).
-You cannot use your progress from a previous term towards this term - you must get the new book but the cost is waived when re-taking it if this ZyBook has been purchased previously.
+There is a recommended (not required) digital textbook, ZyBooks, for this course.
+If you have taken CS 1027A/B before and subscribed to the ZyBook then, you can contact support@zybooks.com to ask them for the new book for free since you have previously paid for the book (mention the new course code shown below).

-Anyone who has not subscribed to the ZyBook for this course previously will have to subscribe to it using one of the following options (Option 2 is recommended):
+Anyone who has not subscribed to the ZyBook for this course previously will have to subscribe to it as follows: